-Making a commitment to be physically active is one of the best ways families can prevent or combat obesity and its consequences.
+Making a commitment to be physically active is one of the best ways your family can prevent or combat obesity and its consequences.
 Physical therapists support the Department of Health and Human Services’ Physical Activity Guidelines, which states:

 - Children should get 1 hour or more of physical activity a day.

 - 2 hours and 30 minutes a week of moderate-intensity aerobic physical activity

 - 1 hour and 15 minutes a week of high-intensity aerobic physical activity.

 These tips were designed by physical therapists to help families stay active and incorporate physical activities into their daily lives:

 - Plan active weekend family activities such as hiking, swimming, bicycling, mini-golf, tennis, or bowling.

 - Help your child plan physical activities with friends and neighbors, such as skating or softball.

 - Have a “rainy day” game plan of indoor activities involving fitness games such as Wii Fit or Dance Dance Revolution.